Brazilian Beans and Rice

 Cooking the beans

-The only thing that seemed to vary between the canteens was the colour of the beans which seemed to be black around Rio and brown in São Paulo state.
-I have used some black beans in this recipe, but you could just as easily use some brown beans if you prefer.
+I have used some black beans in this recipe.
+But you could just as easily use some brown beans if you prefer.
 We avoid soaking the beans by giving them a thorough rinsing before cooking them under pressure.

-It is, of course, possible to cook dry beans without a pressure cooker, but then you would have to soak overnight beforehand and they would take a lot longer to cook.
+It is, of course, possible to cook dry beans without a pressure cooker.
+But then you would have to soak overnight beforehand and they would take a lot longer to cook.

 Feijão or Feijoada?

 As we have added some smoked lardons to this recipe, it is not really just feijão (beans), but really it is a feijão gordo (fat beans) recipe.
-If we went a step further and added more pieces of pork or Brazilian sausages, like linguica or calabresa, then it would become a feijoada, which in some states of Brazil is considered the national dish.
+If we went a step further and added more pieces of pork or Brazilian sausages, like linguica or calabresa, then it would become a ‘feijoada’, which in some states of Brazil is considered the national dish.

 This recipe is really a simple beans recipe, but if you have never tried them, please give it a go.
 My wife loves making this as it reminds her of home.
 We will survive for several days on the quantities in this recipe (that were based on the size of the bag of beans).
 It is cheap and easy, what more could you want?